The 2019 Ken Vincent Poetry Festival was a success!

-Entrants can interpret the theme as broadly as they wish.
+Entrants can interpret the theme of COLOUR as broadly as they wish.

-Prizes will be announced at the Closing Ceremony at Tea Tree Gully Library on Wednesday 29 November from 6.30pm.
+Prizes will be announced at the Closing Ceremony at Cafe Paradiso on Wednesday 20 November from 5pm.

-- Pick up an entry postcard from the Library, fill out your details, attach your poem and drop it off at the Library
+- Pick up an entry postcard from the Library, or download the entry form , fill out your details, attach your poem and drop it off at the Library

 - Alternatively you can email your entry with your contact details directly to firstname.lastname@example.org